Myristicaceae: Ecology

-A Myristica swamp forest forming part of the Kathlekan region in the Western Ghats.
+A Myristica swamp forest forming part of the Kathlekan region in the Western Ghats of India.
 These unique habitats are dominated by Myristica species that bear stilt roots.
 Due to agricultural development, they are now threatened.

 Myristicaceae are found in humid lowland forests, swamp forests, submontane forests, and cloud forests at elevations up to 2100 m.
 Some of the anatomical characters presented by this family suggest that in the past they could live in xeric (dry) environments, but now their species are linked to tropical rainforests.

 The species present anthesis at night, and pollination is usually carried out by small beetles from the Anthicidae family that resemble ants and consume pollen (e.g., Myristica fragrans is probably pollinated by the beetle Formicomus braminus).
 The strong floral scent that attracts beetles emerges from the ends of the connectives of the stamens.
 However, Myristica is probably pollinated by true ants, a case of myrmecophily.

 A few New Guinea Myristica species have evolved hollow stem swellings in which ants reside.
 This facilitates a mutualistic relationship known as myrmecophily, and is similar to that of Cecropia.